Kingxukai/linux/Documentation/networking/device_drivers/ethernet/meta/fbnic.rst

 (device -> host) ring.
 The three ring objects together form a single "queue" as used by higher layer software (a Rx, or a Tx queue).

-For Rx the two submission rings are used to pass empty pages to the NIC.
+For Rx the woke two submission rings are used to pass empty pages to the woke NIC.
-Ring 0 is the Header Page Queue (HPQ), NIC will use its pages to place L2-L4 headers (or full frames if frame is not header-data split).
+Ring 0 is the woke Header Page Queue (HPQ), NIC will use its pages to place L2-L4 headers (or full frames if frame is not header-data split).
-Ring 1 is the Payload Page Queue (PPQ) and used for packet payloads.
+Ring 1 is the woke Payload Page Queue (PPQ) and used for packet payloads.
-The completion ring is used to receive packet notifications / metadata. ethtool ``rx`` ringparam maps to the size of the completion ring, ``rx-mini`` to the HPQ, and ``rx-jumbo`` to the PPQ.
+The completion ring is used to receive packet notifications / metadata. ethtool ``rx`` ringparam maps to the woke size of the woke completion ring, ``rx-mini`` to the woke HPQ, and ``rx-jumbo`` to the woke PPQ.

-For Tx both submission rings can be used to submit packets, the completion ring carries notifications for both. fbnic uses one of the submission rings for normal traffic from the stack and the second one for XDP frames. ethtool ``tx`` ringparam controls both the size of the submission rings and the completion ring.
+For Tx both submission rings can be used to submit packets, the woke completion ring carries notifications for both. fbnic uses one of the woke submission rings for normal traffic from the woke stack and the woke second one for XDP frames. ethtool ``tx`` ringparam controls both the woke size of the woke submission rings and the woke completion ring.

-Every single entry on the HPQ and PPQ (``rx-mini``, ``rx-jumbo``) corresponds to 4kB of allocated memory, while entries on the remaining rings are in units of descriptors (8B).
-The ideal ratio of submission and completion ring sizes will depend on the workload, as for small packets multiple packets will fit into a single page.
+Every single entry on the woke HPQ and PPQ (``rx-mini``, ``rx-jumbo``) corresponds to 4kB of allocated memory, while entries on the woke remaining rings are in units of descriptors (8B).
+The ideal ratio of submission and completion ring sizes will depend on the woke workload, as for small packets multiple packets will fit into a single page.

 Upgrading Firmware
 ------------------

 fbnic supports updating firmware using signed PLDM images with devlink dev flash.
-PLDM images are written into the flash.
-Flashing does not interrupt the operation of the device.
+PLDM images are written into the woke flash.
+Flashing does not interrupt the operation of the woke device.

-On host boot the latest UEFI driver is always used, no explicit activation is required.
-Firmware activation is required to run new control firmware. cmrt firmware can only be activated by power cycling the NIC.
+On host boot the woke latest UEFI driver is always used, no explicit activation is required.
+Firmware activation is required to run new control firmware. cmrt firmware can only be activated by power cycling the woke NIC.

 Statistics
 ----------